art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `type_id` - Number indicating the type of event
 * `start_at` - Date and time the event begins
 * `end_at` - Date and time the event ends
-* `resource_id` - Unique identifier of the resouce associated with this event, often the venue in which it takes place
+* `resource_id` - Unique identifier of the resource associated with this event, often the venue in which it takes place
-* `resource_title` - The name of the resouce associated with this event, often the venue in which it takes place
+* `resource_title` - The name of the resource associated with this event, often the venue in which it takes place
 * `is_after_hours` - Whether the event takes place after museum hours
 * `is_private_event` - Whether the event is open to public
 * `is_admission_required` - Whether admission is required in order to attend the event